An Improvement for Capsule Networks using Depthwise Separable Convolution: Experiments and Results

 In this experiment, we perform experimental evaluations of DW Capsules against SC Capsules.
 First, we vary the size of Convolution's kernel including $9\times9$, $7\times7$, $5\times5$ and $3\times3$ using the Input image's size of $32\times32$.
 Then we add one more ConvNet in the first layer in the Capsule Networks's architecture as shown in Figure \ref{fig:asl_capsule}.
 We also provide two variations of Capsule Networks, one for scaling down the total number of model parameters by adding a Max Pooling after the second ConvNet (Mini version) and, another, which increases Input image sizes to $64\times64$ (Max version).

 Figure \ref{fig:dw_vs_sc_b} and \ref{fig:dw_vs_sc_d} show that DW Capsules perform equivalently or even better on accuracy than SC Capsules.
-Additionally, SC Capsules seems to unstable and fluctuating based on kernel's size.
-Figure \ref{fig:dw_vs_sc_a} shows a similar trend when DW Capsules are more likely to volatile when a half of DW Capsules are outperformed by DW Capsules.
+Additionally, SC Capsules seems to be unstable and fluctuating based on kernel's size.
+Figure~\ref{fig:dw_vs_sc_a} shows a similar trend when SC Capsules are more likely to volatile when a half of SC Capsules are outperformed by DW Capsules.
 Only in Figure \ref{fig:dw_vs_sc_c}, all SC Capsules achieve higher accuracy than that of DW Capsules.
 Though this can be a trade of between training epoch and training speed.